 Collectables and antiques often relate to warm memories, but from a marketing standpoint they fall into the category of clutter.
 Carefully pack and store them in a safe place and out of the buyers’ sightline.

 Complete All Basic Maintenance

 Basic maintenance is a must.
-Leaky faucets, loose hinges and door knobs, broken door bells, unsecure toilets, stuck windows, inoperative range burners, ovens that don’t work properly and the list goes on.
+Leaky faucets, loose hinges and door knobs, broken door bells, unsecure toilets that need securing, stuck windows, inoperative range burners, ovens that don’t work properly and the list goes on.
 Every one of these damaged and dysfunctional items means less equity and fewer dollars in your pocket.
 Buyers are calculating repair and inconvenience costs; then they reduce your asking price accordingly because that’s how buyers think.

 Maximize First Impressions

 First impressions matter.
 In fact, a buyers’ first impression is usually their most memorable, especially when comparing your home to the other 10 homes they saw that day.
 Your front entrance is the first thing a buyer sees when entering your home.
 Fresh paint, a new door mat, even a new door if un-repairable, will make a positive first impression in the mind of a prospective buyer.
 First impressions are lasting impressions.
 Make a strong, positive statement from the get-go.

 If it smells, you can’t sell it – so goes the catch-phrase of real estate.
 Pet odors, stale cooking oil, cigar/cigarette smoke, moth balls, heavy disinfectant aromas to name few, give a buyer a reason to discount your price because each of these are “turn-offs.”
 A non-aromatic home at a similar price will command a higher price than a “smelly” home.
 Creating clean, neutral scents are essential to preserving your home’s equity.